raymond-sikpojie/Weight-Tracking-App/README.md

 # Weight-Tracking-App

-Created with HTML, CSS and JavaScript
+Created with HTML, CSS and JavaScript.